arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 ## Spring Data MongoDB

 - Lets switch this project now to NoSQL/MongoDB.

-- This way we have seen the same project in ElasticSearch, in JPA(Postgresql) and MongoDB
+- Then way we have seen the same project in ElasticSearch, in JPA (Postgresql) and MongoDB.

 ---